hashicorp/nomad/website/source/docs/agent/config.html.md

   environments.
 Defaults to `false`.

 * `ports`: Controls the network ports used for different services required by the Nomad agent.
-The value is a key/value mapping of port numbers, and accepts the following keys:
+The value is a key-value mapping of port numbers, and accepts the following keys:
   <br>
   * `http`: The port used to run the HTTP server.
 Applies to both client and